Home-selling startup Opendoor raises $400 million from SoftBank

 Other commercial and residential real estate companies that SoftBank has invested in include WeWork, Katerra, and Compass.

 Founded in 2013, Opendoor is a platform that aims to make the process of buying and selling a home nearly instantaneous and done almost entirely online.
-Opendoor cuts out real estate agents by buying and selling homes itself.
+Opendoor lessens the dependence on real estate agents by buying and selling homes itself.

 Sellers can go to Opendoor’s website or app to list their house.
 Opendoor then bids on the house sight unseen, contingent upon an inspection to ensure the home is in the condition the homeowner said it was in.
 The company says homeowners pay an average fee of about 6.5 percent once the transaction is completed, typically within a few days.